pfrazee/hyper-vcr/README.md

 }
 Commit {
   op: 2
-  id: string, // random generated ID
+  id: string // random generated ID
   parents: string[] // IDs of commits which preceded this commit
+  branch: string // ID of the branch this commit is to
   message: string // a description of the commit
   timestamp: DateTime // local clock time of commit
   diff: {